evansibok/super-duper-articles/002-Bootstrapping a React Native Typescript App/bootstrapping-a-react-native-typescript-app.md

 After the application has finished installing on the virtual device.
 You should see the demo application open on the virtual device that looks like the image below.

 ![truth emulator](images/truth-emulator.png)

+**Resources**:
+1. If you're not familiar with Android Studio, learn more about it on the [Official Android Studio Documentation](https://developer.android.com/studio).
+2. For a more in-depth approach to running a React Native application, refer to the [Official React Native Docs](https://reactnative.dev/docs/running-on-device).

 ## Conclusion